-Using a 15 year mortgage she would save $147,787 in Total Interest Charges over a 30 year Loan, however, by utilizing an Insurance Contract and a 30 year mortgage, by the end of just 15 years she would have accrued $156,434 in a Cash Account and in 30 Years that number could increase to $329,649 which she could use for any purposes. [no questions asked] And you have to agree that most people would not have saved that much over and above their mortgage payment in the 15 year scenario.
+Using a 15 year mortgage she would save $147,787 in Total Interest Charges over a 30 year Loan, however, by utilizing a Life Insurance Contract and a 30 year mortgage, by the end of just 15 years she would have accrued $156,434 in a Cash Account and in 30 Years that number could increase to $329,649 which she could use for any purposes.
+[No Questions Asked] And you have to agree that most people would not have saved that much over and above their mortgage payment in the 15 year scenario since they are already paying $699 more than they would in the 30 year example.

 This also includes a waiver of premium rider so in the event she became disabled, the insurance premium will be paid until she returned to work or will paid in full if she was permanently disabled.
 Really?